Master's

 Rotation Requirements

-All USF Genetic Counseling students are required to take a comprehensive exam at the end of their first year and a practice board exam at the end of their second year.
-The USF Genetic Counseling Program has a 0% attrition rate since it first admitted students in 2017.
+All USF Genetic Counseling students take a Comprehensive Exam at the end of their first year (in lieu of a thesis proposal defense).
+All students also take a practice board exam at the end of their second year in PHC 6939 Advanced Genetic Counseling Seminar.

-The USF Genetic Counseling Program hosts an open house each fall semester.
-The date and information on the Open House are sent to the prospective student email list in late summer each year.
-The Open House is an opportunity for anyone who is interested in learning more about the field of genetic counseling and our program.
+• The USF Genetic Counseling Program hosts an open house each fall semester.
+The date and information on the Open House are sent to the prospective student email list and posted on the program's Instagram page (usfgcprogram) in late summer each year.
+The Open House is a great opportunity to learn more about the field of genetic counseling and our program.
 Prospective students will have the opportunity to hear from our program director and leadership, current students, and clinical supervisors.
-The past several years the Open House has been co-hosted with the Florida Association of Genetic Counselors (FLAGC).
+The past several years the Open House has been a live virtual event co-hosted with the Florida Association of Genetic Counselors (FLAGC).

 How can I strengthen my application?

-Are there specific things USF’s GC Program looks for in an application?kjjj
+Are there specific things USF’s GC Program looks for in an application?

 What is the student selection process for entrance into the USF GC Program?